Kykladen: bike & boat

 Requirements (level 2-3)

-The bike routes require the participant a certain level of fitness, which you should have acquired by regular cycling.
-The daily stages of 20 to 60 km lead through hilly and sometimes mountainous terrain.
-Longer gradients are cycle uphill, but pushing the bike is allowed.
-The roads are mostly asphalted.
-Every day you decide for yourself whether you want to ride individually (only according to information and maps), or if you join one of your tour guides.
-At any time, a half or a full day can be spent on the ship.
+The cycling stages require participants to have a certain level of fitness, which should have been acquired through regular cycling.
+The daily stages of 20 to 60 km lead partly through hilly and mountainous terrain.
+Longer inclines are also driven, but pushing is definitely allowed.
+The roads are mostly paved.
+Decide for yourself every day whether you want to cycle individually (solely based on information and maps) or whether you want to join one of your tour guides.
+Half a day or a full day can be spent on the ship at any time.
+Please note: Helmets are compulsory on the bike tours.
+Please bring your own well fitting helmet.
+A limited number of rental helmets are available (reservation required).

 Available rental bikes